Wessels & Liebau LLC

 What Is an Elder Law Attorney?

-Attorney Carol J. Wessels has been practicing elder law since 1994.
-She is currently the owner of Wessels LAw Office LLC in Mequon, Wisconsin Carol has been recognized as the Milwaukee "Elder Law Attorney of the Year" for 2014 by Best Lawyers publication.
-She has also been selected as one of the Top 50 Attor...
+Attorney Carol J. Wessels has been practicing elder law since 1991.
+She is the founding shareholder of Wessels & Liebau LLC in Mequon, Wisconsin Carol has been recognized as the Milwaukee "Elder Law Attorney of the Year" for 2014 by Best Lawyers publication.
+She has also been selecte...